skeep194/riichi-ts/README.md

 * reason of fu (implemented: true)
 * exported calculation type (implemented: true)
-* when tsumo, should divide score to "oya, ko" or "ko ALL"(NOT summation) (implemented: false)
+* when tsumo, should divide score to "oya, ko" or "ko ALL"(NOT summation) (implemented: true)

 as I need, add this feature to fork version.

-**it's still in development, some additional features are not implemented.**

 ## Riichi Typescript library